 While Section 1089 does nothing to favor children attending religious schools, individual Arizonans have indeed donated the majority of their scholarship funds to religious STOs.
 Therefore, according to the Ninth Circuit, "Section 1089, as applied, 'fails to provide genuine opportunities for . . . parents to select secular educational options for their school-age children."
 Winn, 562 F.3d at 1018 (quoting Zelman, 536 U.S. at 655) (panel).
 That reasoning is flawed in several respects: first, it mistakenly applies Establishment Clause scrutiny to private choices; second, it proposes a distinction between tax credits and tax deductions that has no basis in law; and third, it invents a distinction between parent and taxpayer choice that is irrelevant to Establishment Clause analysis.
+Respondents' additional Establishment Clause arguments similarly misconstrue Zelman and other precedents and have no independent legal basis.

-A. The Ninth Circuit Misapplied the Establishment Clause to Private Choices
+A. The Court Below Misapplied the Establishment Clause to Private Choices

 In Zelman, this Court identified the existence of individual private choice as critical to an educational program's surviving Establishment Clause challenges. "[W]here a government aid program is neutral with respect to religion, and provides assistance directly to a broad class of citizens who, in turn, direct government aid to religious schools wholly as a result of their own genuine and independent private choice, the program is not readily subject to challenge under the Establishment Clause."
 Zelman, 536 U.S. at 652.
-Much like the program this Court upheld in Zelman,

-Section 1089 fully complies with the requirement that any aid to religious schools be the result of genuine and independent private choice.
+Much like the program this Court upheld in Zelman, Section 1089 fully complies with the requirement that any aid to religious schools be the result of genuine and independent private choice.